lundmar/gtkchart/README.md

 ## Motivation

-Couldn't find a chart library for GTK4 so created one.
+Couldn't find a chart widget library for GTK4 so created one.

 ## Features